Eight Questions to Ask a Potential Christian Counselor | David Powlison

 The Silent Marriage-Killer | Heather Davis Nelson (HeatherDavisNelson.com)

 Most Christian couples would not list shame as one of the top struggles in their marriage.
 However, in almost a decade of counseling, I’ve seen very few marriages that aren’t hampered by shame on some level.
 It’s just not often the first thing that’s identified, but it underlies so many other common struggles, especially communication and sex.
-(Couples and couples counselors will find help in Heather’s words.)
+(Couples, and couples’ counselors will find help in counselor Heather Nelson’s words.)

 Love, Limits, and Mending Fences, Part 1 | Anna Mondal

 Imagine you’re welcoming a new family into the neighborhood.
 “If you need anything at all, I’m just next door,” you offer.
 But to your horror, your goodwill is trampled.
 Within a month, your garage freezer is empty, your lawn is littered with their moving boxes, and your guillotined rose blooms decorate their dining room.
 What do you do?
-(Posted with permission from The Biblical Counseling Coalition: https://www.biblicalcounselingcoalition.org)
+(Posted with permission from this biblical counseling organization: The Biblical Counseling Coalition https://www.biblicalcounselingcoalition.org)

 Love, Limits, and Mending Fences, Part 2 | Anna Mondal